WFT's Terry McLaurin A Top 10 Target? Not So Fast According To PFF

 READ MORE: Morgan Moses & Geron Christian Cut From Washington Football Team O-Line

 No one can deny the drop off in that sense from Year 1 to Year 2.
-One though must also consider the circumstances McLaurin and the wide receiver core was under last fall.
+One though must also consider the circumstances McLaurin and the wide receiver group was impacted by last fall.

 Washington used four different quarterbacks on the way a postseason berth and 7-9 finish.
 McLaurin was the one constant despite the mixed play from Dwayne Haskins, Kyle Allen, Alex Smith and Taylor Heinicke.